Jan9103/atrea/docs/slow_start.md

 ### Restarting

 Since we experience exponential growth it makes sense to restart the collector semi-frequently.
-The growth speed is not constant since it can take some time to escape a friendgroup, etc, but you should calculate with it always speeding up its growth.
+The growth speed is not constant since it can take some time to escape a friendship, etc, but you should calculate with it always speeding up its growth.

 And outside of the resource-usage point: The data tends to become less accurate over time:
 * A darksouls streamer might raid a valheim streamer, which might raid a minecraft streamer, which might raid a pokemon streamer, etc.
 * Same for attributes like "funny", "lgbtq-friendly", etc.

-But you also need data and level-2, level-3, etc data is still interresting.
+But you also need data and level-2, level-3, etc data is still interesting.
-* You probably already know your streamers immediate friendgroup.
+* You probably already know your streamers immediate friend-group.
-* Streamers around one or two corners are often still very simiar.
+* Streamers around one or two corners are often still very similar.

 The restart-frequency is up to you:
 * Smaller streamers stream (and thus raid/..) less frequently and are less demanding.